atoti/atoti/.github/ISSUE_TEMPLATE/bug_python.md

 ## Steps to reproduce

 <!--
-Include a concise notebook and dataset with the issue.
+Include a code sample and dataset with the issue.
 If possible, indicate which cell triggers the error.
 -->